 Frequently Asked Questions

-At Katy Family dentist, our knowledgeable team members are always happy to answer any questions you may have.
+At Katy Family Dentists, our knowledgeable team members are always happy to answer any questions you may have.
 Please don’t hesitate to get in touch with us anytime you need help with dentistry-related questions.
 Below, you’ll find the answers to some of our frequently asked dental questions with links to more resources on this site, but this is by no means a comprehensive list of questions.
 Please feel free to contact us if you don’t see your question below or you would like to find out more.

 Do I need to go to the dentist twice a year?